hyperoslo/Aftermath/README.md

 ## Summary

-We believe that in iOS applications in most of the cases there is no real need for single global state (single source of truth) or multiple sub-states distributed between stores.
+We believe that in iOS applications, in most of the cases, there is no real need for single global state (single source of truth) or multiple sub-states distributed between stores.
 Data is stored on disc in local persistence layer, such as database and cache, or it's fetched from network.
 Then this content,